person12306464/rtgiSetup/README.md

 Then `pyinstaller main.py`

-Then to make the actual exe do `pyinstaller --name rtgiSetup --onefile --icon=icon.ico --uac-admin main.py`
+Then to make the actual exe do `pyinstaller --name rtgiSetup --onefile --icon=icon.ico main.py`